mathletedev/notebook/history 110/quiz terms/Quiz 11.md

 ## Plain White Folk

 > The most numerous White southerners were small farmers - the “**plain white folk**,” usually uneducated and often illiterate, eking out hardscrabble lives of bare self-sufficiency.
-These small farmers (“yeomen”) lived with their families in two-room cabins, raised a few hogs and chickens, grew some corn and cotton, and traded with neighbors more than they bought from stores.
+These small farmers (“yeomen”) lived with their families in two-room cabins, raised a few hogs and chickens, grew some corn and cotton, and traded with neighbours more than they bought from stores.

 ## Slave Codes

-> During the 1660s, colonial legislatures formalized the institution of race-based slavery, with detailed **slave codes** regulating most aspects of enslaved people’s lives.
+> During the 1660s, colonial legislatures formalised the institution of race-based slavery, with detailed **slave codes** regulating most aspects of enslaved people’s lives.
 The South Carolina code, for example, defined all “Negroes, Mulattoes, and Indians” sold into bondage as having become enslaved for life, as were the children born of enslaved mothers.

 ## Mulattoes